 Colombo, Galle Fort, Talalla Secret Bay, Arugam Bay, Hikkaduwa, Ella, Kandy, Mirrisa Beach, Adam´s peak, Marokollyia Beach and Yala National Park

-Moat people are likely to start their adventure in the city.
-I recommend staying for one day before you go further on in the country.
-You want to plan and get moving.
-At the end of the journey you have to go back to Colombo anyway and then you can spend some more days in the city eating continental food and shopping like a rock star, before leaving the country.
-Of course go to the most famous place Crown hair and Beauty and get your hair, nails and eyebrows done – this is the best place with outstanding service in Colombo (My friend lost her wallet in the parking line, and the security did some detective wok, we found the wallet in the other shop, she got it back with money and everything in it).
+At the end of the journey you have to go back to Colombo anyway, and then you can spend some more days in the city eating continental food and shopping like a rock star, before leaving the country.
+Of course, go to the most famous place Crown hair and Beauty and get your hair, nails, and eyebrows done.
+The Crown is the best place with outstanding service in Colombo (My friend lost her wallet in the parking line, and the security did some detective work, we found the wallet in the other shop, she got it back with money and everything in it).

-We looked like million dollars when we left the place, it was expensive for being in Sri Lanka, but very cheap for a Norwegian and Swedish girl.
-For places to eat take a look in the Lonely planet, they did have great recommendation.
+We looked like million dollars when we left the place; it was expensive for being in Sri Lanka but very cheap for a Norwegian and Swedish girl.
+For places to go for dinner take a look at the Lonely Planet, they did have great recommendation.

 Galle Fort is a must.
-It´s a colonial-era fort that has to be walked in and you have to have a curry on one of the roof Cafe´s like: Mama´s Galle fort, where you can overlook the lighthouse and the monkeys in the trees while you are having a delicious curry.
+It´s a colonial-era fort that has to be walked in, and you have to have a curry on one of the roof Cafes like Mama´s Galle fort, where you can overlook the lighthouse and the monkeys in the trees while you have a delicious curry.
 If it is your first time with the curry, you will also have a big bottle of the local beer lion.
 So good and so needed.
 The spices were having a party in my mouth.
 Recommend it!
 Here you can do some nice, but expensive shopping.

 Talalla Secret Bay